grdguez/TOP_workstation-setup/README.md

 # TOP_workstation-setup
-Workstation setup for The Odin Project.
+Linux Workstation setup for The Odin Project.